|Host Institutions:||Semester, Academic Year, and Summer programs. Internships are available during all programs at LSBU:|

 Summer Study & Intern program participants will enroll in a mandatory course, London: City of Change, plus their internship for a total of 8 U.S. semester credits.
 For the internship component, 120 work hours must be completed over the 6-week summer term (approximately 20 work hours per week).

 For further details about semester and summer internship opportunities in London, including visa and financial responsibilities, please click here.

 University of the Arts London is Europe’s most influential university for art, design, fashion, communications and the performing arts.
 It has about 20,000 students and is made up of 6 Colleges, interspersed in different neighborhoods in central London.

 - Wimbledon College of Arts

-ASA students at University of the Arts London live in residence halls located throughout the city.
-Halls typically consist of cluster flats, each with 4-8 single occupancy bedrooms, shared kitchen, and Internet access.
+UAL: ASA students are housed in residence halls throughout the city.
+If the residence halls are full, students will be housed in shared apartments.
+Shared apartment rooms may be shared.
+The Residence Halls vary in size, but typically consist of cluster flats, each with 4-8 single-occupancy bedrooms, shared kitchen, and Internet access.
 Because University of the Arts London has several different campuses in different parts of the city, your residence hall may be located 30-45 minutes away from school by Tube or bus – a reasonable commute in a city the size of London.

 ASA semester programs in London include 2 day excursions and 1 overnight excursion.
-Summer programs include 1 to 2 day excursions.
+ASA summer programs in London include 1 day excursion per session.
 Destinations may vary by term.
 Past terms have included trips to:

 - York (overnight excursion) – Explore the medieval streets and city walls before a visit to York Minster, Northern Europe’s largest cathedral.
 Next, visit tranquil and secluded Fountains Abbey, as well as Halworth, a small town perched on the Yorkshire Moors that inspired the novels of the Bronte sisters.